radeonxray/UFO-Exam/README.md

 _Picture 7_

-The fact that _TS_ beats _JS_ in the “Most Loved”-category would suggest that developers might be more happy working with _JS_ code when its _TS_, which perhaps might be because of features and tools found in _TS_.
+The fact that _TS_ beats _JS_ in the "Most Loved"-category would suggest that developers might be more happy working with _JS_ code when its _TS_, which perhaps might be because of features and tools found in _TS_.

 ## So how did _static typing_ affect our project?